johannschopplich/unlazy/docs/integrations/react.md

 The component uses React's `useEffect` hook to initialize lazy loading when mounted:

-1. Renders with placeholder image or hash-generated placeholder
+1. Renders with placeholder image or hash-generated placeholder.
-2. Sets up lazy loading via `lazyLoad()` from the core library
+2. Sets up lazy loading via `lazyLoad()` from the core library.
-3. Decodes BlurHash/ThumbHash if provided (thumbhash takes precedence)
+3. Decodes BlurHash/ThumbHash if provided (thumbhash takes precedence).
-4. Swaps `data-src` to `src` when image enters viewport
+4. Swaps `data-src` to `src` when image enters viewport.
-5. Cleans up event listeners on unmount or when props change
+5. Cleans up event listeners on unmount or when props change.

 ## Examples